Segunda Caida

 Val Venis vs. Dustin Runnels

-ER: This had kind of a weird match dynamic, as Venis gets his full entrance and long pre-match promo, while Dustin is already waiting in the ring.
-But Venis works heel through the whole match, and Dustin gets arguably the best in ring babyface reaction of the night.
-The crowd was mostly quiet through a lot of the wrestling, but when Dustin comes out of the corner punching Venis and hitting a swing for the fences lariat to knock Val to the floor, the crowd was alive.
+ER: This had a kind of weird match dynamic on its face, as Venis got his full entrance and long pre-match promo, while Dustin was already waiting in the ring.
+But Venis works heel through the whole match, and Dustin gets arguably the best in ring babyface reactions of the night.
+The crowd was mostly quiet ALL NIGHT through a lot of wrestling, but when Dustin comes out of the corner punching Venis and hitting a swing for the fences lariat to knock Val to the floor, the crowd was loud and alive.
 They don't fully capitalize on that reaction, as they quiet things back down as Venis controls with decent punches, and I liked how they worked through a miscommunication.
-Dustin had gotten Irish whipped into the ropes and came out with a great back sell, dropping to his knees.
+Dustin had gotten Irish whipped into the ropes and came out with a great back sell, dropping to his knees after it sounded like he knocked the turnbuckle loose.
 Val had clearly been running in with a clothesline right as Dustin dropped to his knees, and Val took the opportunity to use his outstretched arm to lock in a sleeper.
-I really like how they transitioned things back to Dustin, as they do a good version of that transition Faarooq always puts in matches, where he catches knees to his balls after dropping his weight down on his opponent.
-Venis works it far more plausibly than Faarooq and Dustin aims the knee perfectly.
-Dustin practically takes Val's arm off with a great arm drag, and the crowd reacts big to Dustin's dropdown uppercut and great old school style bulldog.
+I really like how they transitioned things back to Dustin, with a good version of that transition Faarooq always puts in matches, where he catches knees to his balls after dropping his weight down on his opponent.
+Venis works it far more plausibly than Faarooq and Dustin aims the knee perfectly, and Venis was incredible at selling his balls, doing his hip shimmy as a ball sell instead of as a towel removal.
+Dustin hits an inverted atomic drop after, just to give us more of Venis selling balls.
+Dustin practically takes Val's arm off with a great arm drag, and the crowd reacts big to his dropdown uppercut and great old school style bulldog.
 Sweatpants Undertaker also interrupts this one with chokeslams for both, so we get deprived of another finish.
-It was cool to hear the crowd so into Dustin, as I'd remembered that being a more unappreciated era for him.
+It was cool to hear the crowd so fully into Dustin, as I'd remembered the Runnels Era being a more unappreciated era for him.

 8-Ball/Skull vs. LOD 2000 vs. New Age Outlaws

-ER: This had some rough moments, as both Hawk and Animal looked completely washed, both stumbling and/or losing their balance after multiple spots.
-Even with unsure footing, Animal hits a great powerslam and Hawk hits a wobbly-but-nice enziguiri.
+ER: I really like Washed LOD.
+Both still do cool things while also occasionally stumbling and/or losing their balance, it gives this great vulnerable monster feel to their matches that was never there.
+Animal works a fast rope running/drop down exchange with Gunn and hits a great powerslam and Hawk hits a nice wobbly enziguiri after an exchange, adds in these little suck it taunts to the Outlaws all match, love my old washed boys.
 The Outlaws were the ones who saved this, as they actually looked great.
 The highlight for me was this great drop toehold/kneedrop combo they did, which I get sounds like a way to backhand compliment a match, except it was a perfect drop toehold/kneedrop.
 Gunn's drop toehold was especially great, really grapevines that leg to force a faceplant, right at the exact moment Road Dogg is there with a knee.
-This is the match that made the "Outlaw Rule" as both eventually wind up in the ring together while the other four guys have to distract themselves so none of them can get in the ring in time to break up the pin.
-Strong Outlaw performance in a mostly bad match, but the Outlaw highlights were enough.
+Billy Gunn was great at working with Animal and there was this cool Road Dogg moment against 8-Ball where he skidded to a stop after ducking a clothesline before reaching back with a punch.
+This is the match that made the "Outlaw Rule" as both wind up in the ring together while the other four guys have to distract themselves so none of them can get in the ring in time to break up the pin.
+JR even points out what fucking idiots LOD and DOA are for trying to get the NAO to fight.
+Strong Outlaw performance in a mostly bad match, but the Outlaw highlights were enough, while Sunny in her Never Hotter LOD 2000 gear at ringside was undeniable.

 COMPLETE AND ACCURATE WWF 305 LIVE